 1848-1927

-Read more about it!Jesse Shepard wrote metaphysical essays and books under the name Francis Grierson.
-His only “novel” was a look back at his boyhood growing up on the Illinois prairie, “The Valley of Shadows.”
-This work is his most famous.
+Read more about it!Jesse Shepard wrote metaphysical essays and books about people, places, and politics under the name Francis Grierson.
+His most famous book was a look back at his boyhood growing up on the Illinois prairie, “The Valley of Shadows.”

 1899